metaplex-foundation/docs/docs/04-guides/06-archived/00-architecture/01-basic_flow.md

 14. In order to update a bid, a user must first cancel the original bid, and then place a new bid.
 15. Once the auction is over, a user can refund their bid if they did not win by calling `cancel_bid` again.
 Winners of the auction cannot cancel their bids.
 16. The winner of a bid creates a mint with decimals 0, a token account with 1 token in it, and calls the `redeem_printing_v2_bid` endpoint on the Metaplex contract, all in a single transaction.
 This token is now _officially_ a Limited Edition of the "Bob's Cool NFT" Master Edition NFT!
 17. You, the auctioneer, visit /#/auction/id/billing and hit the settle button.
 This first iterates over all three bidders and for each wallet used, calls `claim_bid` on the Metaplex contract, which proxy-calls a `claim_bid` on the Auction contract, telling it to dump the winner's payment into an escrow account called `accept_payment` on the AuctionManager struct.
 It has the same token type as the auction.
-Once all payments have been collected, the front end then calls the `empty_payment_account` endpoint one time (since you are the only creator on the Metadata being sold) and the funds in this escrow are paid out to a token account provided of the same type owned by you.
+Once all payments have been collected, the front-end then calls the `empty_payment_account` endpoint one time (since you are the only creator on the Metadata being sold) and the funds in this escrow are paid out to a token account provided of the same type owned by you.

-    Note that our front end reference implementation uses SOL as the "token type."
+    Note that our front-end reference implementation uses SOL as the "token type."
 This has some special caveats, namely that SOL isn't really an "spl token."
 It instead has a work-around called the "Wrapped SOL mint."
 This is a special mint that is often used in a transient account.
 What this means is that when we place a bid, we actually make a one-off system account, transfer lamports to it of your bid amount + rent, then label it an spl-token account of the wrapped sol type, use it to place the bid, then close it all in one transaction.

     Special machinations in the spl token program then make this wrapped sol token account have a number of tokens with the proper decimals that map to the amount of SOL you transferred to it.
 We do a similar operation with cancelling, where we make a transient wrapped sol account, transfer cancelled bid funds to it, and then close the account, transferring funds out all in a single transaction.
 This is all done for ease of use.
 With settlements, when funds are disbursed to artists, we actually make a wSOL account for them, and they have to close it by hand via a dropdown menu.

-    The protocol operates off of generic spl tokens and has no opinions about wSOL specifically, but the front end reference implementation does.
+    The protocol operates off of generic spl tokens and has no opinions about wSOL specifically, but the front-end reference implementation does.
 So take careful note!